Ukraine peace plan in tatters, 'frozen conflict' takes shape

 Ukrainian troops suffered big losses in August when they were cut off by separatists Kiev said were backed by Russian troops.
 Despite the ceasefire, more than 100 Ukrainian soldiers have been killed since the truce came into force.

 "A 'hot phase' is still going on.
-There is no 'frozen conflict' here," said Taras Berezovets of the Berta political research centre.
+There is no 'frozen conflict' here," said Taras Berezovets of the Berta political research center.

 Kiev's military effort now puts less emphasis on taking back the Donetsk and Luhansk rebel strongholds than on protecting other cities from any further Russian-backed assault.